iiriis/Zero-Hour/README.md

 Twilio part

 ## Challenges we ran into
+The time crunch is a great challenge for all teams we guess and we are no exception to that.
+Making the hardware work with limited components was the biggest challenge of all, **probably the hackiest hack one will see at this hackathon ;)**

 ## Accomplishments that we're proud of
+This is the first time we tried to use and incorporate Twilio and once it worked as it is supposed, that was a moment of great relief and achievement.
+Apart from that, twenty-four hours went by really fast and honestly, we are just glad to have reached our goals for the hack that we wanted to establish in this hackathon.

 ## What we learned
+Since we had never worked with Twilio before, it was definitely something we learned.

 ## What's next for Zero Hour
+The next step for us would be turning Zero Hour into a reality, by making it a full-fledged usable product.
+We will be working on building the controller, and hopefully, increase our team to create the app as discussed in the Features Future Goals.
+Even though it might be a long journey till productisation, but today we have already planted the seed.